8 Ways to Reduce Fall Allergy Symptoms

-Weather websites, such as Weather.com, usually have allergy trackers to help you determine when is the best time to go outside.
+Weather websites, such as Weather.com, usually have allergy trackers to help determine the best time to go outside.
 Know when your fall allergy symptoms will be at their worst and plan around it.

 Rake Your Leaves! (and clean the gutters)

 During the fall, mold and mildew can be found on fallen damp leaves.
-Frequent raking and making sure the gutters are clean can help to keep mold away from your home, and it should help to keep your allergy symptoms away too.
+Frequent raking and ensuring the gutters are clean can help keep mold away from your home, and it should help to keep your allergy symptoms away too.

-Dehumidifiers are the opposite of humidifiers.
-They take the humidity out of your home’s air.
-You can either choose a portable dehumidifier or a whole home dehumidifier.
-Both types have pros and cons, and it depends on your family’s needs to determine which is the right choice for you.
-Either way, keeping the humidity level of your home in check will curb mold and mildew, as well as dust mites.
+Dehumidifiers are the opposite of humidifiers because they take the humidity out of your home’s air.
+You can choose either a portable dehumidifier or a whole-home dehumidifier.
+Both types have pros and cons; it depends on your family’s needs to determine the right choice for you.
+Either way, keeping your home’s humidity level in check will curb mold and mildew, as well as dust mites.

 Install a UV Germicidal Light

-These are lights that can be installed as part of your home’s heating and cooling system.
-The UV technology essentially “zaps” allergy triggers and bacteria as the air flows through the duct work.
-These lights are great for clearing your home’s air of allergens and cleaning the indoor air in general.
+These lights can be installed as part of your home’s heating and cooling system.
+The UV technology essentially “zaps” allergy triggers and bacteria as the air flows through the ductwork.
+These lights are excellent for clearing your home’s air of allergens and cleaning the indoor air.

-Are you ready to put these tips in to action and take control of your fall allergy symptoms this year?
+Are you ready to implement these tips and take control of your fall allergy symptoms this year?
 Good!
-For more information about UV Germicidal Lights, electronic filters, dehumidifiers, or other ways to improve your indoor air quality, contact Flame!
+For more information about UV Germicidal Lights, electronic filters, dehumidifiers, or other ways to improve your indoor air quality, contact FLAME!